An honest Snorkel AI review for 2026: Is it right for you?

 But for almost everyone else, especially teams in support or IT, choosing Snorkel AI is like buying a formula one car to go to the grocery store.
 It's complete overkill, and it wasn't designed for that trip in the first place.

 Instead of spending months and a small fortune trying to build your own AI, most teams can get better, faster results with a platform that’s already built for their needs.
-A solution like eesel AI offers the power of AI automation in a simple package that starts working with your existing tools from day one.
+A solution like eesel AI offers the power of AI automation in a simple package that starts working with your existing tools from day one — it's the same idea behind the best AI for ticket automation I'd recommend to any support team.

 Frequently asked questions